nix-community/nixos-anywhere/README.md

 Note that this command references the URL of your flake, in this case github:JillThornhill/flakes-example, together with the name of the system #hetzner-cloud, as highlighted by the comment in the sample flake.

-The [Quickstart Guide](./docs/quickstart.md) gives more information on how to run **nixos-anywhere** in its simplest form.
+The [Quickstart Guide](./docs/Quickstart.md) gives more information on how to run **nixos-anywhere** in its simplest form.
 For more specific instructions to suit individual requirements, see the [How To Guide](./docs/how_to.md).

 # Further Reading

-@tfc has written a walkthrough on how use **nixos-anywhere** to bootstrap hetzner cloud servers as well as dedicated ones on his [blog](https://galowicz.de/2023/04/05/single-command-server-bootstrap/):
+@tfc has written a walkthrough on how use **nixos-anywhere** to bootstrap hetzner cloud servers as well as dedicated machines on his [blog](https://galowicz.de/2023/04/05/single-command-server-bootstrap/):

 ## Related Tools

-**nixos-anywhere** makes use of the [Disko](https://github.com/nix-community/disko) tool to handle the partitioning and formatting of the disks.
+**nixos-anywhere** makes use of the [disko](https://github.com/nix-community/disko) tool to handle the partitioning and formatting of the disks.

 ## Licensing and Contribution details